 The data from the Bureau of Labor Statistics found dentists' offices had the most losses with 503,000.
 Physicians' offices lost 243,000.

-COVID-19 quickly identifies gaps in the health care delivery system.
+PREMIUM CONTENT COVID-19 quickly identifies gaps in the health care delivery system.
 In the acute care hospital, the Respiratory Therapists (RT) is a well-respected team leader in respiratory care.
 Yet as soon as that patient is discharged, they suddenly lose that supportive RT expertise.
-RTs are underutilized in the post-acute setting because there currently is no payment mechanism to recognize essential RT services.
-As patients move into the home, this becomes front and center especially under COVID-19.

 Are health care systems, patients, and families prepared for tough conversations and decisions about health care preferences and medical interventions?